samsquire/ideas3/README.md

 Distill a tech stack into those people responsible and who worked on it to buy them all beer or support them via patronage.

+Depending on a library or piece of software is to depend on a chain of people and organisations (that map to people).
+These people should be rewarded.
+Think of this idea as an index

 # 34. Community Idea: Talk with code

 A community where every reply is a piece of code.
 You must express your reply as code.